thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 This step-by-step guide begins with a tutorial on creating your account and adding your first chatbot dataset.
 We also demonstrate how to manage and analyze customized training dataset in real-time.

-In this guide, for the ease of reference and explanation, we are going to use e-commerce dataset as an example that will train a chatbot for purchasing items.
+In this guide, for the ease of reference and explanation, we are going to use e-commerce dataset as an example to show how a chatbot can be trained to purchase items.

 .. toctree::
    :maxdepth: 7